SynapCell

 SynapCell's Preclinical Alternative to Boost Parkinson's Drug Discovery

-SynapCell developed a full spectrum of translational EEG services to address Parkinson’s Disease using validated biomarkers of the disease at different stages.
-From symptomatic phase to LID, we can offer an A-to-Z evaluation of your compound.
+SynapCell has developed a full spectrum of translational EEG services to address Parkinson’s Disease using validated biomarkers of the disease at different stages.
+From the symptomatic phase to LID, we can offer an evaluation of your compound from A-to-Z.

-Our in vivo translational and predictive EEG Biomarkers combined with reliable and specific models approach is what makes us unique.
-Our 6-OHDA freely moving rat model is clinically-relevant, non-behavior based, robust and objective.
-It is associated with BetaPark, the most translational EEG biomarker of Parkinson’s disease, that is progressively expressed in both PD patients and animal models (6-OHDA rat, MPTP, NHP MPTP…), for predictive and high-quality assessment of your drug candidates.
-The parallel with the clinic lies in the pharmacology and the EEG-based deficits that are found in both human and the 6-OHDA rat.
+Our in vivo approach is unique, combining translational and predictive EEG Biomarkers combined with reliable and specific models.
+Our freely moving 6-OHDA rat model is clinically-relevant, non-behavior based, robust and objective.
+It is associated with BetaPark, the best translational EEG biomarker for Parkinson’s disease.
+BetaPark is progressively expressed in both PD patients and animal models (6-OHDA rat, MPTP, NHP MPTP…), allowing predictive and high-quality assessment of your drug candidates.
+The parallel with the clinic lies in the pharmacology and the EEG-based deficits found in both humans and 6-OHDA rats.

 picto_014-badge

-The 6-OHDA, a Reference Model for Parkinson's Disease
+A Reference Model for Parkinson's Disease: 6-OHDA Rat

-The model reproduces the degeneration of dopaminergic neurons which translates into EEG deficits as well as Abnormal Involuntary Movements (AIMs) when about 70% of the neurons are degenerated.
+The 6-OHDA model reproduces the degeneration of dopaminergic neurons, which translates into EEG deficits and Abnormal Involuntary Movements (AIMs) once about 70% of the neurons have degenerated.

-It displays the EEG biomarker BetaPark, an abnormal beta oscillation in the motor cortex, similar to that observed in patients and other models of PD.
+The model displays the EEG biomarker BetaPark, an abnormal beta oscillation in the motor cortex, which is also observed in patients and in other animal models of PD.

 picto_EEG

-BetaPark, a Translational & pharmacosensitive EEG Biomarkers of Parkinson's Disease
+BetaPark, a Translational & pharmacosensitive EEG Biomarkers for Parkinson's Disease

-The reason for the success of this model lies on its EEG biomarker that shows an abnormal oscillation on the EEG spectrum, centered around the Beta frequency (12-30 Hz), called BetaPark.
+The reason for the success of the 6-OHDA model lies in its EEG biomarker – an abnormal oscillation on the EEG spectrum, centered around the Beta frequency (12-30 Hz) – known as BetaPark.

-Sensitive to dopaminergic agonists, this biomarker is therefore also validated by the pharmacology of reference and represents an important and crucial tool in drug development for PD candidate.
+BetaPark is sensitive to dopaminergic agonists, and is therefore also validated by the reference treatment.
+It represents an important tool in the development of PD drug candidates.

 picto_x2

-Investigate the potential dyskinetic effect of your compound on acute dosing, or after a chronic treatment with L-Dopa.
+When seeing to de-risk compounds, two approaches are possible: investigate the potential dyskinetic effect of your compound on acute dosing, or following chronic treatment with L-Dopa.

 Key Features